Please enable JavaScript

 Can eczema disappear with age?

-How to get rid of eczema?
+How can one get rid of eczema?

-Which foods can worsen eczema?
+Which foods can exacerbate eczema?

 Can eczema become infected?